 This is not the first time the FDA has eyed the e-cigarette industry.
 In 2016, it announced that it would begin regulating e-cigarettes, requiring manufacturers to submit their devices and ingredient lists for review.

-In April of 2017, the FDA is hosting a public workshop exploring battery safety concerns.
-Scientific and medical experts, as well as e-cigarette manufacturers, retailers, government workers, and other stakeholders are encouraged to attend.
+In April 2017, the FDA is hosting a public workshop exploring battery safety concerns.
+Scientific and medical experts, as well as e-cigarette manufacturers, retailers, government workers, and other stakeholders, are encouraged to attend.

 Manufacturers of exploding or malfunctioning e-cigarettes can be held accountable when their devices cause injuries or harm.
 Victims may be eligible for significant compensation.